-- 1. Describe activities occurring within the basic functions of an office environment; - 2.
-Communicate in written, oral and multimedia formats; - 3.
+- 1. Describe activities occurring within the basic functions of a medical office environment; - 2.
+Communicate in written and oral formats; - 3.
 Demonstrate competence in using office application software; - 4.
-Demonstrate competence in medical terminology (medical office assistant option only); and - Demonstrate office skills and knowledge in a workplace setting and exhibit professional behaviors as per the standards of the respective agency.
+Demonstrate competence in medical terminology; and - Demonstrate office skills and knowledge in a workplace setting and exhibit professional behaviors as per the standards of the respective agency.

-In compliance with federal gainful employment disclosure requirements, Wor-Wic provides prospective students with on-time completion rates, median loan debt and other information related to certificate program options on the college website (www.worwic.edu/oft).
+In compliance with federal gainful employment disclosure requirements, Wor-Wic provides prospective students with on-time completion rates, median loan debt and other information related to the certificate programs on the college website (www.worwic.edu/oft).